agnescameron/teaching-site/_pages/js-concepts.md

 ### arrays
 If we want to deal with more than one variable at once, sometimes it makes sense to arrange them into something called an 'array'.
 This is particularly useful for lists of things.

-For example, we could represent the people in the class as an array (for the purposes of this description, the only people in the class are vincent, murt, peter and dale)
+For example, we could represent the people in the class as an array (for the purposes of this description, the only people in the class are vincent, mert, peter and dale)

 ```
-var people = ["vincent", "murt", "peter", "dale"];
+var people = ["vincent", "mert", "peter", "dale"];
 ```

 In arrays, values are separated by commas, and, like before, strings have to be in quotation marks.
 If we want to get a particular value from an array, we use something called an 'index', which gives us the value at a particular position.
 Arrays are indexed starting at 0 *not* 1, so: